 Public Beach Access

 The Town of Indian River Shores has approximately 6 miles of Atlantic Ocean frontage.
 There are three public beaches listed below that are maintained by Indian River County within the Town limits of Indian River Shores with parking areas that provide access for everyone.
 There is a pedestrian entrance at the end of Beachcomber Lane, which has no parking area.
 Free parking for this access is at Town Hall, a block away on A1A and Fred Tuerk Drive.
 Private accesses through many communities are for their residents only.
 Another pedestrian walkway is between Pebble Beach Villas and the SurfsEdge development near the southern border, which connects to the Tracking Station Park access.

 Dogs on the Beach.
-The Town allows dogs to be on the beaches on a leash during daylight hours within Town limits (north of Tracking Station through the Baytree development 6 miles north).
+The Town allows dogs to be on the beaches on a leash during daylight hours within Town limits (north of life-guarded areas of the Tracking Station through the Baytree development 6 miles north).
 Dogs are also allowed off-leash by permit only between sunrise and 9 a.m. and 5 p.m. until sunset.
 Contact the Public Safety Department during normal business hours, 772-231-2451 or refer to this brochure for more details or to get your annual off-leash permit.
 You must bring your dog with you to obtain the off-leash permit.

 Dune Protection.
 Indian River County Ordinance 932.06 and State Statute 161 prohibit damage to the dunes, including foot traffic (932.06, subparagraph 2).
 Sea oats in particular are valuable for dune stabilization, as are the sea grape trees.
 Please avoid going near the sea oats.
 Harvesting them is illegal in Florida (FS 161.242).